 The following table presents the sensitivity of the value of insurance liabilities disclosed in the accounts to potential movements in the assumptions applied within the technical provisions.
 Given the nature of the business underwritten by the Syndicate, the approach to calculating the technical provisions for each class can vary and as a result the sensitivity performed is to apply a beneficial and adverse risk margin to the total insurance liability.

+[Other risk variables should be disclosed where necessary to indicate the exposure and sensitivity to insurance risk required by FRS 103.4.9]